Onward to Golgotha

+Background and recording

+Guitarist John McEntee said the album's recording was the band's first time in the studio.
+The album was a collection of songs that the band had already written and released on demos, which McEntee described as a "collage".
+He recalled in 2017:

+"We were really excited, but we were such novices.
+We didn’t know how to get the sound we wanted.
+We just didn’t know how to do it properly.
+It wasn’t necessarily the tightest of albums, but the vibe on it was really good.
+It was our first album, so I thought it’d be really special to me. [...]
+Listening back, it’s just not enjoyable compared to some of the stuff we’ve done before.
+Vocal-wise, it was amazing, the playing was amazing.
+I was tight.
+I’m proud of the impact that it had, but in my personal opinion I think we’ve done some better stuff than that later on."

 Music

 In response to the increasing commercial success of death metal in the early 1990s, the members of Incantation "were hell-bent on driving [the genre] back into darker underground regions where it had originally arisen from in the mid-to-late ’80s with bands like Possessed, Celtic Frost, Bathory and Death," according to Scott Koerber of Decibel.
 Hence, the sound on Onward to Golgotha has been characterized by a "morbid, funereal atmosphere", drawing influence from black metal and doom metal.
 Scott Koerber of Decibel described the album's sound as utilizing "swarming guitars, blasting darkness and crushing doom" guided by a "warlike, blackened death metal pace, with abstract leads and pinch harmonics illuminating the tangled mass."
 Greg Prato of AllMusic described the album as "the sound of being swallowed whole into the bowels of hell" and "death metal at its most extreme."

 Incantation guitarist John McEntee cited the 1985 album Seven Churches by Possessed as a major influence on Onward to Golgotha.